The Universe (how it really works!)

 Universal Period

-Immediately after any 'Big-Bang', most of the ultimate body's matter is blasted into outer space at an initial velocity of approximately 1.8E+06 m/s (see Size and Age of the Universe below); commensurate with the energy released.
+Immediately after any 'Big-Bang', most of the ultimate body's matter is blasted into outer space at an initial velocity of approximately 1.77E+06 m/s (see Size and Age of the Universe below); commensurate with the energy released.
+But, as with any explosion, residual matter will have been left behind, that accreted into a single, central body, which we will call the Great Attractor.

 The matter ejected will have comprised various sizes of discrete bodies, the largest of which became the galactic force-centres, and the smaller of which will have entered into orbit - owing to gravitational pull and variable relative velocity - around the galactic force-centres.